Disease/Disorder

 Epidemiology including risk factors and primary prevention

-American Indian/Alaska Native children and adults are at higher risk of TBI-related hospitalization and death compared to other ethnic groups.16 Racial and ethnic minority groups are less likely to receive post-TBI medical care and rehabilitation than non-Hispanic white patients.16 The 2007-2010 National Trauma Data Bank findings reveal that Hispanic and black patients were less likely to be discharged to high level rehabilitation than were non-Hispanic white patients despite comparable TBI severities, even after adjusting for insurance status.17
+American Indian and Alaska Native children and adults are at higher risk of TBI-related hospitalization and death compared to other ethnic groups.7 Between 1999 and 2018, TBI-related mortality rates declined among Asian and Pacific Islander and Hispanic individuals, remained stable among Black individuals, and increased among White individuals.8 Racial and ethnic minority groups are less likely to receive post-TBI medical care and rehabilitation than non-Hispanic white patients.9 The 2007-2010 National Trauma Data Bank findings reveal that Hispanic and black patients are less likely to be discharged to high level rehabilitation than are non-Hispanic white patients despite comparable TBI severities, even after adjusting for insurance status.4

 Patho-anatomy/physiology

-TBI can be divided into primary injury at the moment of impact and secondary injuries that occur after the initial insult.
-The primary injury, including cerebral contusions of gray matter, vascular injuries, contusions, and lacerations, occur at the moment of impact.
-Another primary injury, traumatic axonal injury (also referred to as diffuse axonal injury), occurs with shearing forces in white matter and is not consistently seen on imaging.
+TBI-related pathophysiology can be conceptualized into primary injury at the moment of impact and secondary injuries that occur after the initial insult.
+Primary injury includes cerebral contusions, intracranial hemorrhages, traumatic axonal injury, and lacerations.
+Traumatic axonal injury (also referred to as diffuse axonal injury), results from shearing forces impacting white matter tracks, which is inconsistently seen on standard neuroimaging studies.
 Bladed weapons and projectiles may cause penetrating injuries, destroy brain tissue in their path, and create waves of injury that stretch and tear distant brain tissue.
-Blast injury involves negative pressure waves following an explosion and is hypothesized to result in diffuse axonal injury in the brain and spinal cord.3 Secondary injury involves evolution of primary intracerebral damage and extra-cerebral insults such as edema, excitatory neurotransmitter release, free-radical damage, hypotension, metabolic derangements, and ischemia.
+Blast injury involves negative pressure waves following an explosion and is hypothesized to result in traumatic axonal injury in the brain and spinal cord.11 Secondary injury includes the evolution of primary intracerebral damage in addition to edema, excitatory neurotransmitter release, free-radical damage, hypotension, metabolic and ionic derangements, and ischemia.
 Additionally, TBI can be divided into focal and diffuse injuries.
 Focal injuries include lacerations, skull fractures, contusions, and intracranial hemorrhage.
-Diffuse injuries examples include ischemic injury, diffuse axonal injury, and cerebral edema.7
+Diffuse injuries examples include ischemic injury, traumatic axonal injury, and cerebral edema.12

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 The natural history of TBI varies with regard to amount and speed of recovery.
-Outcome metrics from the early phase can give some information for prognostication.
-Severe TBI can start its progression in an unresponsive wakefulness syndrome (formerly referred to as a vegetative state) with no purposeful behavior.
-This can progress to a minimally conscious state with intermittent purposeful behaviors.
+Outcome metrics from the early phase can provide some information for prognostication.
+Severe TBI can result in a disorder of consciousness (DOC), which often starts its progression in an unresponsive wakefulness syndrome (formerly referred to as a vegetative state) with no discernable awareness of, or interaction with the external environment.
+This can progress to a minimally conscious state with observable, repeated purposeful behaviors.
 As a patient continues to improve, recovery will be observed to varying degrees in motor control, memory, and behavior.
-However, during the early phase of this transition, there can be significant memory impairment, behavioral disturbances, and lack of insight into one’s impairment.
+However, during the early phase of this transition, there can be significant memory impairment, behavioral disturbances, and lack of insight into one’s impairment.16

 Specific secondary or associated conditions and complications

-Medical complications after TBI can include infections, normal pressure hydrocephalus, posttraumatic seizures, spasticity, and neuroendocrine disturbances.
-Cognitive/behavioral problems include impulsivity, agitation, mood impairments, apathy, decreased processing speed, impaired judgment, and decreased insight into deficits.
+Medical complications after TBI can include infections, hydrocephalus, posttraumatic seizures, spasticity, heterotopic ossification, and neuroendocrine and autonomic disturbances.
+Cognitive/behavioral problems include impulsivity, agitation, mood impairments, apathy, decreased processing speed, impaired judgment, and decreased insight into deficits.17 TBI has also been described as a chronic condition, manifested by decreased life expectancy, increased risk of multiple conditions such as neurodegenerative diseases, psychiatric conditions, sleep disorders, and changes in function over time.18

 Essentials of Assessment